UNIT 11.4 Use of Electrophysiological Methods in the Study of Recombinant and Native Neuronal Ligand-Gated Ion Channels

 How to Cite

-Detailed in this unit are protocols for studying the effects of externally and internally applied agents on the behavior of ligand-gated ion channels (LGICs), specifically the GABAA receptor.
-These assays include a number of electrophysiological techniques applied to whole-cell and excised patch recordings of recombinant and native GABAA receptor subtypes used in the generation and analysis of a pharmacological data.
-Although applied to GABAA receptors, these techniques are equally applicable to other LGICs.
-The analysis is extended to incorporate consideration of post-synaptic inhibitory events.
-In addition, complementary descriptions of how tissues for such studies are prepared for studying recombinant and native receptors are included.
-Curr.
-Protoc.
-Pharmacol.
-59:11.4.1-11.4.37. © 2012 by John Wiley & Sons, Inc.
+This unit is geared towards investigators wishing to study the effects of externally and internally applied agents on the behavior of ligand-gated ion channels (LGICs, specifically the GABAA receptor).
+The reader is taken through a number of electrophysiological techniques applied to whole cell and excised patch recordings of recombinant and native GABAA receptor subtypes used in the generation and analysis of a variety of pharmacological parameters.
+These data interpretations form the basis for the analysis of potentially novel pharmacological agents active at the GABAA receptor target, but could equally be applied to other LGICs.
+The analysis is extended to incorporate post-synaptic inhibitory events in hippocampal neurons.
+Complementary descriptions of how tissues for such studies are prepared from recombinant and native receptor preparations are included.
+Attention is given to the physiological phenomena most relevant to everyday scientific literature.